MoOx/postcss-cssnext/docs/content/usage.md

 **You should probably use `browsers` option instead of this one.**

 Object containing key of features to enable/disable.
 _Features are enabled by default: no key means feature is enabled_.
+Keys can be found by looking in [src/features.js](https://github.com/MoOx/postcss-cssnext/blob/master/src/features.js).

 ```js
 //eg: disable custom properties support